eyubSalihOzdemir/swiftui_learning_projects/README.md

 [Scroll to Top](#contents)

-## Challange 1 - RockPaperScissors
+## Challenge 1 - RockPaperScissors

 It's a simple practice that's been made without tutorials to practice what I've learned so far.
 The applications choses a random move (rock, paper or scissors) and generates a result player should achieve (win or lose).
 Player then should make a move to achieve the desired result.